DnWL/helpdesk/pinned.md

 **1 download** of your file gives you **1 chatle**.
 **1 download** by you today takes **0.93 chatles**.

+If you uploaded a track that haven't been downloaded by anybody, you get 0 chatles for it.

 Your current balance is available in the *Stats* section of [@romnml_bot](https://t.me/romnml_bot) or in [roboard](https://romnml.rv7.ru).

 In order to keep community members active, it is necessary to maintain a good balance of chatles.
 Members having less than **10 chatles** within **30 days** are being excluded.